-- 8. CUSTOMER ASSISTANCE: Any questions regarding your CFMOTO vehicle or related products should be directed to an authorized CFMOTO dealer.
-However, if a dealer is not available to answer customer concerns or address a technical issue with a CFMOTO vehicle or product, CFMOTO POWERSPORTS, Inc., customer representatives can be contacted directly at (763 398-2690 or by e-mail: info@cfmoto-us.com. - 9.
-COMMERCIAL USE.
+8. CUSTOMER ASSISTANCE: Any questions or concerns regarding your CFMOTO vehicle or related products should be directed to an authorized CFMOTO dealer.
+However, if a dealer is unable to address customer concerns or a product issue, CFMOTO POWERSPORTS Customer Service can be contacted directly at (763) 398-2690 or by e-mail: info@cfmoto-us.com.
+Please note that Customer Service cannot approve or deny warranty, and cannot provide technical repair data, diagnosis, instruction, or other information beyond what is provided in the Owner's Manual.

+9. COMMERCIAL USE.
 The duration of the warranty for commercial use shall be limited to a period of six (6) months instead of one year for recreational use.
-All other conditions and limitations shall apply. - 10.
-TIRES PROVIDED AS ORIGINAL EQUIPMENT: Other than provided herein, vehicle tires supplied as original equipment are warranted separately by the individual tire manufacturer or its representatives. - 11.
-DISCLAIMER: NO EXPRESS WARRANTY IS PROVIDED BY CFMOTO POWERSPORTS, INC. WITH RESPECT TO CFMOTO VEHICLES EXCEPT AS SPECIFICALLY SET FORTH HEREIN.
+All other conditions and limitations shall apply.

+10. TIRES PROVIDED AS ORIGINAL EQUIPMENT: Other than provided herein, vehicle tires supplied as original equipment are warranted separately by the individual tire manufacturer or its representatives.

+11. DISCLAIMER: NO EXPRESS WARRANTY IS PROVIDED BY CFMOTO POWERSPORTS, INC. WITH RESPECT TO CFMOTO VEHICLES EXCEPT AS SPECIFICALLY SET FORTH HEREIN.
 ANY IMPLIED WARRANTY, WARRANTY OF MERCHANTABILITY, WARRANTY OF FITNESS FOR A PARTICULAR PURPOSE, AND ALL IMPLIED WARRANTIES ARISING FROM A COURSE OF DEALING, USAGE OF TRADE, BY STATUTE OR OTHERWISE, ARE HEREBY STRICTLY LIMITED TO THE TERMS OF THIS WRITTEN LIMITED WARRANTY.